-The Irish Coding Standards for 2020 include the following changes to date:
+The Irish Coding Standards for 2021 include the following changes to date:

-- All sections have been updated as required to reflect the update to 10th edition of ICD-10-AM /ACHI/ACS. - Section 1: Valid HIPE activity & HIPE Deadlines - A new section has been added providing guidelines on the deadlines for HIPE data and export dates for 2020 - Section 2: HIPE Guidelines for Administrative Data Section 2 of the Irish Coding Standards contains HIPE Guidelines for Administrative Data.
-Section 2 has been updated to include 10th Edition ICD-10-AM/ACHI/ACS. - Section 3: Coding Standards

-Section 3 of the Irish Coding Standards contains standards relating to the coding and classification of data for collection in the HIPE system.

-- 5 new Irish Coding Standards have been created

-- 3 Irish Coding Standards have been updated
+- Section 1: Valid HIPE activity & HIPE Deadlines Deadlines for HIPE data and export dates for 2021 - Section 2: HIPE Guidelines for Administrative Data Section 2 of the Irish Coding Standards contains HIPE Guidelines for Administrative Data. - Item V. Patients discharged and readmitted on the same day has been updated to advise on the admission type for admitted daycases. - Section 3: Coding Standards Section 3 of the Irish Coding Standards contains standards relating to the coding and classification of data for collection in the HIPE system. - 2 new Irish Coding Standards have been created - 3 Irish Coding Standards have been updated and expanded

-- 4 Irish Coding Standards have been deleted

-A full listing of all changes made in ICS 2020 Version 1 is provided in Appendix A of this document.
+A full listing of all changes made in ICS 2021 Version 1 is provided in Appendix A of this document.
 Minor amendments have been made to a small number of additional standards.